mikeybkats/node-project-template/README.md

 # node-project-template
 ### set up your node project quickly

 This is a node starter template, includes eslint, prettier, gulp and mocha.
+If you're just starting out I hope this makes the process easier for you.

+Notes:
+- The eslintrc is set up the way I like it.
+Please modify according to your own needs.
+- Pretter automatically fixes syntax errors that are out of sync with the eslint file
+- Gulp is a task runner.
+Currently it's just set up to convert es6/2018 format javascript to node compatible javascript and output it to the dist folder
+- Mocha is set up to run tests located in the test folder.
+Run mocha by typing `$> npm test` into the terminal.
+Note there is an eslint file in the test folder, which is necessary for the linter to ignore mocha commands that normally appear undefined to the linter.

 ### Instructions: